ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 obtained.

-More generally, in order to prevent an appraising entity from generating false negatives (e.g., discarding Evidence that it is deemed stale even if it is not), the appraising entity should keep an "epoch window" consisting of the most recently received handles.
+More generally, in order to prevent an appraising entity from generating false negatives (e.g., discarding Evidence that is deemed stale even if it is not), the appraising entity should keep an "epoch window" consisting of the most recently received handles.
 The depth of such epoch window is directly proportional to the maximum network propagation delay and inversely